-- This remuneration policy (the "Remuneration Policy") of Pandora A/S (the "Company" or "Pandora") has been prepared pursuant to sections 139 and 139a of the Danish Companies Act and based on the recommendations published by the Danish Committee on Corporate Governance and implemented by Nasdaq Copenhagen A/S. The Remuneration Policy comprises principles for provision of remuneration to the Board of Directors and to Executive Management.
+- 1.1 This remuneration policy (the "Remuneration Policy") of Pandora A/S (the "Company" or "Pandora") has been prepared pursuant to sections 139 and 139a of the Danish Companies Act and based on the recommendations published by the Danish Committee on Corporate Governance and implemented by Nasdaq Copenhagen A/S. The Remuneration Policy comprises principles for provision of remuneration to the Board of Directors and to Executive Management.
 "Executive Management" consists of the members of executive management of the Company registered with the Danish Business Authority.
-"Group" refers to the Company as well as its subsidiaries and affiliates. - 1.2 This Remuneration Policy was prepared in 2021 on the basis of regular engagement with and feed-back from major stakeholders, proxy agencies and other stakeholders.
-Together with reviewing the results of the regular benchmark of fees for Board of Directors and remuneration for Executive Management, a couple of changes are being proposed in this 2024 Remuneration Policy.
-The significant changes, compared to the 2021 Remuneration Policy, are set out in the Appendix in section - 1.3 The Company provides remuneration to the Board of Directors and Executive Management to align interests of the Board of Directors, Executive Management and shareholders, including the sustainability of the Company and its business for the future.
+"Group" refers to the Company as well as its subsidiaries and affiliates. - 1.2 This Remuneration Policy was prepared in 2021 on the basis of continues many of our existing policy principles.
+Our regular engagement with and feedback with from major stakeholders, proxy agencies and other stakeholders. confirms that there is a broad appreciation for many elements of the existing policy principles.
+Feedback was also received on the scope to improve (i) the practice and communication of the framework for rewarding short term and long term performance (ii) the operation of discretion with regard to sign-on and exit arrangements in particular. - 1.31.2 Together with reviewing the results of the regular benchmark of fees for Board of Directors and remuneration for Executive Management, a number couple of changes are being proposed in this 2024 Remuneration Policy.
+The changes for Executive Management are intended to promote a healthy performance culture through a transparent framework for incentive remuneration, including appropriate incentives for out performance over the short term and long term.
+A clarification on the Company's use of directors' and officers' liability insurance (D&O insurance) and introduction of indemnification of any additional liability not covered/insufficiently covered by the D&O insurance, is also introduced in order to be able to retain and attract qualified members of the Board of Directors and Executive Management.
+The significant changes, compared to the current 2021 Remuneration Policy, are set out in the Appendix in section 9910. - 1.41.3 The Company provides remuneration to the Board of Directors and Executive Management to align interests of the Board of Directors, Executive Management and shareholders, including the sustainability of the Company and its business for the future.
 This is achieved by ensuring that we attract and retain qualified members of the Board of Directors Executive Management and the best possible leadership talent.
-The motivation of Executive Management to achieve the Group's strategic long-term and short-term targets, while promoting sustainable value creation for the benefit of the shareholders, is maintained by offering appropriate incentives to encourage enhanced performance that, in a fair and responsible manner, rewards their individual contributions to the success of the Company. - When laying out the principles set out in this Policy, due care has been applied to ensure that the remuneration of the Board and Executive Management reflects the responsibilities and skills required of each role relative to international peers, as well as to other senior leadership positions in the Company.
+The motivation of Executive Management to achieve the Group's strategic long-term and short-term targets, while promoting sustainable value creation for the benefit of the shareholders, is maintained by offering appropriate incentives to encourage enhanced performance that, in a fair and responsible manner, rewards their individual contributions to the success of the Company. - 1.51.4 When laying out the principles set out in this Policy, due care has been applied to ensure that the remuneration of the Board and Executive Management reflects the responsibilities and skills required of each role relative to international peers, as well as to other senior leadership positions in the Company.
 The Board also takes account of a variety of risks, including talent and operational risks, when making decisions on remuneration as well as environmental, social and governance matters, and the UN sustainability goals with focus on gender equality and decent working conditions and economic growth.
 These are the same principles that are applied when making remuneration decisions for all employees across the Company, although, for roles below the most senior levels, different labour market dynamics may lead to that local rather than international pay comparisons are more appropriate.